-French luxury group LVMH offers to buy U.S jeweler Tiffany: sources | MarketScreener
+French luxury group LVMH offers to buy U.S. jeweler Tiffany: sources | MarketScreener

 LVMH, which has for years been looking for ways to expand in the U.S. market, submitted a preliminary, non-binding offer to Tiffany earlier this month, one of the sources said.

-Tiffany has hired advisers to review LVMH's offer but has not yet responded to it, and there is no certainty that it will negotiate a deal, one of the sources added.
+LVMH's offer valued Tiffany at about $120 per share, another of the sources added.
+Tiffany shares ended trading on Friday at $98.55.

-The exact price that LVMH was offering to buy Tiffany, which has a market capitalization of $11.9 billion, could not be learned.
+Tiffany has hired advisers to review LVMH's offer but has not yet responded to it, and there is no certainty that it will negotiate a deal, according to the sources.

 The sources asked not to be identified because the matter is confidential.
-LVMH declined to comment, while Tiffany did not immediately respond to a request for comment.
+LVMH and Tiffany declined to comment.
 Bloomberg News reported earlier on Saturday that LVMH was holding talks with Tiffany.

 LVMH, which is behind brands such as Fendi, Christian Dior and Givenchy, as well as Veuve Cliquot champagne, has stood out for several years as one of the top performers in the upscale retail sector, where not all labels are benefiting to the same degree from booming Chinese appetite for branded goods.